streamlit/streamlit/docs/api.md

 ## Display interactive widgets

-With widgets, Streamlit allows you to bake interactivity directly into your reports with buttons, sliders, text inputs, and more.
+With widgets, Streamlit allows you to bake interactivity directly into your apps with buttons, sliders, text inputs, and more.

 ```eval_rst
 .. autofunction:: streamlit.button